St. Thomas Aquinas and the Immaculate Conception

 He preached, at Rome during Lent, his

-Sermon ON THE ANGELIC SALUTATION (Lent 1273): “Ipsa (Virgo) omne peccatum vitavit
+(Lent 1273): “Ipsa (Virgo) omne peccatum vitavit

 magis quam alius sanctus, præter Christum.
 Peccatum enim aut est originale,